54M44R/Slimefun-Beautified/README.md

-# New Information for my Branch
+# New Information for my fork
 I am just updating this pack with some new textures and support for more addons, anything below here is from the original update by 54M44R

 Credits: